build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 ## Part 1 - Setup: SageMaker Studio Lab Project and OpenAI API keys.

 To get started, go to the [Studio Lab landing page](https://studiolab.sagemaker.aws/) and click **Request free account**.
 Fill in the required information in the form and submit your request.
-You will then receive an email to verify your email address.
-Follow the instructions in the email to complete this step.
+You will receive an email to verify your email address.
+Follow the instructions in the email.

 > Please note that your account request needs to be approved before you can register for a Studio Lab account.
 The review process typically takes up to 5 business days.
 Once your account request is approved, you will receive an email containing a link to the Studio Lab account registration page.
-This link will remain active for 7 days after your request is approved, so make sure to submit a new account request within this timeframe if needed.
+This link will remain active for 7 days after your request is approved.

 ![SageMaker Studio Lab Sign up](images/part1-01.gif)